 You’ll be better off using stats and situations that your trainees experience in their everyday work lives.
 Concrete examples will make an impression and stick with your audience.

 One extra tip: training shouldn’t end after you conclude your presentation.
-Follow-up activities and correspondence enforce learning transfer, helping trainees to apply their new skills and knowledge.
+Follow-up activities and correspondence enforce learning transfer, giving trainees an opportunity to apply their new skills and knowledge.

 Are you ready to master the training techniques and philosophies that will keep your class and staff engaged?
 Our Presentation Skills course can help you incorporate the skills you need.
 Contact us today!